DFialkovsky/moth-hamster-wheel/README.md

 How it works:

-See example.csv for an example of proper file format (ID,[millisecond timestamp])
+See example.csv for an example of proper file format ([millisecond timestamp],ID)

 This will emit a test.xls file with data regarding bouts (per 60 seconds) and some more statistics.